sylvaincodes/portfolio_nextjs/README.md

-# Next Js Full Stack Portfolio With Framer Motion, Tailwind CSS, MongoDB, Prisma.
+# Next Js Frontend Portfolio With Framer Motion, Tailwind CSS.

-This is the best full stack portfolio with a beautiful and animated design ui.
+This is the best animated portfolio with a beautiful and amazing design ui.

 ## Our goal